Desmet Avenue Warehouse Historic District: Market Equipment Company Office and Warehouse

 Located at 105 E. Desmet, at the intersection of Desmet Ave. and Ruby St., the Market Equipment Company was constructed in 1946, making it the youngest of the structures in the historic district.
 It was designed by local architectural firm Whitehouse & Price and built by contractor W.G.
 Meyers.
 It was built for the W.P.
 Fuller and Company and was intended to serve as a paint, glass and door warehouse, as well as a manufacturing center on the main floor.
 The building was to act as an expansion of W.P.
 Fuller and Company's existing property, immediately to the east.
-It was constructed atop the foundation of the previous structure at the site, an agricultural tool dealership built in 1903.
+It was constructed atop the foundation of the previous structure at the site, an agricultural tool dealership built in 1904 by the Shaw-Wells Company.
 As of 2022, the building is owned by Market Equipment Company, which use it as an office, warehouse and repair shop.

 Rectangular in shape, it is a red brick building built upon a basalt foundation with two above-ground stories and a full basement.
 The façades along Desmet Ave. and Ruby St. feature industrial-style rectangular wood sash windows with fixed glass panes.
 The windows along the first floor are considerably larger than those above, and take up most of the wall space.
 The west façade along Ruby is similar, though there are five doors along the ground floor, three of which are oversized, and a large overhanging metal awning which stretches along the entire western side.
 Both the west and south sides feature loading docks.
 The south face features six rectangular windows on each floor, matching the second story windows from the western and southern sides.
 Along this façade, the first-story bricks are darker red while the second-story bricks are more of a reddish brown.
 There is no wall along the east side of the building, as it was built to be an extension of the existing warehouse immediately to the east.
 That warehouse's exterior western wall is visible as the eastern interior wall of the Market Equipment Company.